 One of the oldest, most known, and most popular uses of this weed, especially in traditional medicinal practices such as Ayurveda, is as an antiasthmatic.
 While there is not enough research to cite this as a solution to asthma, it works as an effective symptom management system.
 Euphorbia hirta has a relaxing effect on the system, thus facilitating a relaxed system.

 Apart from what earns it the name asthma weed, arguably the second most popular health benefit offered by Euphorbia hirta is relief from gastrointestinal issues.
 It is said to work well against diarrhea, constipation, parasites, nausea, vomiting, , and peptic ulcers.
 A 2010 study published in Pharmacognosy Reviews found that quercitrin, a glycoside in asthma weed works as an antidiarrheal in mice.

 The salves made from Euphorbia hirta can be applied directly to the skin on boils, wounds, rashes, burns, and other marks.
 This solution can speed the healing process by stimulating blood flow to the skin, stimulate the regrowth of new cells, and even contribute its capacity to promoting healthier-looking skin.
 It can eliminate signs of aging and reduce the appearance of wrinkles and sun damage.

 It is not a good idea to consume large amounts of the herb orally, as it can induce vomiting, in some cases.
-Also, as mentioned above, pregnant women should avoid the use of this herb.
+Also, pregnant women should avoid the use of this herb.
 Other side effects are mild and infrequent.
-As always, speak with a trained herbalist or your medical practitioner to ensure that you are a good candidate for adding a powerful herbal remedy to your diet or health plan.
+Speak with a trained herbalist or your medical practitioner to ensure that you are a good candidate for adding a powerful herbal remedy to your diet or health plan.